sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 **Conclusion**

  Three doctrines form the great and noteworthy contributions of Sanskrit Alaṅkāra Literature to the world's literature on Literary Criticism.
-They are Rasa, Dhvani and [Aucitya](# "A survey and review of Western Literary Criticism from Aristotle to Abercrombie from the point of view of Skr.
-Alaṅkāra Śāstra has been made by me in a separate study.").Aucitya is a very large principle within whose orbit comes everything else.
+They are Rasa, Dhvani and Aucitya[^75].Aucitya is a very large principle within whose orbit comes everything else.
 The Aucitya-rule of criticism is obeyed by all others, including Rasa.

+[^75]: "A survey and review of Western Literary Criticism from Aristotle to Abercrombie from the point of view of Skr.
+Alaṅkāra Śāstra has been made by me in a separate study."